aruna09/calculator-behavior/addition.md

   Given: the calculator is turned ON

-  When: I type operand2 + operan1
+  When: I type operand 2 + operand 1

-  Then: I get the same answer as that of operand1 + operand2
+  Then: I get the same answer as that of operand 1 + operand 2